 American Express Membership Rewards

-Amex offers members the most credit cards options for earning points.
-Whether it’s 5x points on airfare for The Platinum Card® from American Express or earning 2x at U.S. supermarkets on up to $6,000 per year in purchases, then 1x with The Amex EveryDay® Credit Card from American Express, Membership Rewards has a huge stable of points earning cards with options ranging from no annual fee everyday spend cards to ultra-premium cards that offer the best elite perks and lounge access in rewards travel.
+Amex offers members the most credit card options for earning points.
+Whether it’s 5x points on airfare for The Platinum Card® from American Express (Terms Apply) or earning 2x at U.S. supermarkets on up to $6,000 per year in purchases, then 1x with The Amex EveryDay® Credit Card from American Express, Membership Rewards has a huge stable of points-earning cards with options ranging from no-annual-fee cards for everyday purchases to ultra-premium cards that offer the best elite perks and lounge access in rewards travel.
 Some of our favorite Membership Rewards earning cards include:

 - The Platinum Card® from American Express